rafaeltmbr/clock/README.md

     * **assets/** - Contain all images used as referênce for the UI.
 Also, it keeps all icons used in the project

 ## Expected Results
-The UI (extends for User Interface) have to be the closest possible to the one on Android V4.4.4.
+The UI (extends for User Interface) have to be the closest possible to the one Android V4.4.4 uses.
 Thus, the final result is exepected to be like:

 <div id="images-container" style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">